Quantum theory of polariton weak lasing and polarization bifurcations: Formalism

-\emph{Formalism.---}For a trapped condensate, we denote by $\hat{a}$ and $\hat{b}$ the annihilation operators for X and Y linearly polarized states, respectively, and assume different dissipation rates, $\Gamma+\gamma$ and $\Gamma-\gamma$, from these states.
-If the polariton harvest rate $W$ is polarization independent, the condensate density matrix $\rho$ evolves according to the equation ($\hbar=1$)
+For a trapped condensate, we denote by $\hat{a}_x$ and $\hat{a}_y$ the annihilation operators for X and Y linearly polarized states, respectively, and assume different dissipation rates, $\Gamma+\gamma$ and $\Gamma-\gamma$, from these states.
+We also account for the linear polarization dichroism between these states, with frequency splitting $\ve$, so that the Y linear polarization possesses the highest frequency and the lowest dissipation rate.
+This corresponds to the experimental conditions of Refs. \cite{ohadi15,dreismann16}.
+If the polariton harvest rate $W$ is polarization independent, the condensate density matrix $\hat{\rho}$ evolves according to the equation